zhongfly/mpv-winbuild/README.md

 -   The last build of each month is kept for one years.
 -   The last 14 daily builds are kept.

+### CI Builds

+Every hour, check whether there is a new commit in mpv repo, if there is a new commit, builds will run automatically but will not be released.

+You can go to the the **[Action](https://github.com/zhongfly/mpv-build/actions)** tab in this repo,and download artifact from any successful action.

 ## Information about packages

 same as [shinchiro](https://github.com/shinchiro/mpv-winbuild-cmake/blob/master/README.md#information-about-packages) [![](https://flat.badgen.net/github/last-commit/shinchiro/mpv-winbuild-cmake?cache=1800)](https://github.com/shinchiro/mpv-winbuild-cmake)